 As a WhidbeyHealth patient, you have many rights to ensure you receive the best care possible.
 You also have responsibilities that help both you and your caregivers make informed decisions about your treatment while you are in our care.

-WhidbeyHealth has a designated Public Disclosure Officer assigned to assist the public in accessing public records maintained by the hospital district.
+WhidbeyHealth has a designated Public Records Officer assigned to assist the public in accessing public records maintained by the hospital district.

-Public disclosure requests should be sent directly to the Public Disclosure Officer.
-If you have any questions about where or how to send your request, or you have questions about the process -please call our Public Disclosure Officer:
+Public disclosure requests should be sent directly to the Public Records Officer.
+If you have any questions about where or how to send your request, or you have questions about the process -please call our Public Records Officer:

 To submit a request, please email here and make sure “Public Record Request” is in the subject line.

 Consistent with Washington law, WhidbeyHealth believes that every woman has a right to plan if, when and how to have a family.

 The Robert and June Sebo Health Education Center meeting rooms at the Whidbey Island Public Hospital District (WhidbeyHealth Medical Center) are primarily for the use of the district for programs and meetings that represent or promote the hospital district’s services.